shukur-alom/YouTube-Audio-Downloader/README.md

 # YouTube Audio Downloader

-This Python script allows users to download audio from a YouTube video and play it using their default audio player.
+This Python script allows users to download audio from a YouTube video.

 ## Features